 If your product needs to comply with specific local regulations, compliant versions of the product are configured based on usage inputs that are required during the configuration phase.

 Logistical issues are also addressed by accommodating appropriate shipping requirements for markets that involve extreme distance or extended delivery times.

 Vertical market differentiation is driven by CPQ in the form of vocabulary and content used in the configuration interview portion of the selling process.
 Customers or resellers will not be confused by unimportant or inappropriate questions that drive the configuration process.

 Training requirements will either attract or repulse sales personnel and even buyers themselves.
 CPQ provides expert data that’s built into the configuration process, which frees the buyer and seller from having to have recallable knowledge of all the important issues relating to your product and its use.
-This minimises the time required to memorise specs and other variable data related to the product.
+This minimizes the time required to memorize specs and other variable data related to the product.